This week in Sunday school

 On the second and fourth Sundays of each month, Sunday School will be in person at St. Matthias’.
 We’re conscious of the need to maintain cleanliness and good ventilation, and we’re asking our families to do their part, too!
 We encourage anyone with a fever to stay home, and runny noses will be required to wear masks.
 We have our own pediatric masks available for anyone who develops a need during Sunday School, too.
 For more information about our in-person plan, drop us a line!

-This semester, we’re spending time with the mysteries of the Church, exploring rituals, objects, ceremonies, and more.
-As we follow the liturgical calendar, we’ll discover the ways that the different seasons of our life as a community teach us lessons we can use in our whole lives.
-And, during the big season of Lent, we’ll dive into the Lord’s Prayer to unpack the way Jesus taught us to pray.
+This semester, we’re spending time with stories Jesus told - and stories about Jesus! - in line with the lectionary.
+As we follow the liturgical calendar through our celebration of festivals like the Season of Creation, Thanksgiving, All Saints, Advent, and Christmas, we’ll discover the ways that the different seasons of our life as a community teach us lessons we can use in our whole lives.

 We’re also looking for volunteers to come and spend time with the Sunday School so that Janet and Jessica can take alternate Sundays off.
 If you’re interested in being part of our little community, please get in touch with Fr.
 Patrick.